HL7/phd/input/pagecontent/ProfileConsumers.md

  - **coded** such as the meal context and health status in a glucose monitor.
 A coded measurement is used when there is a limited set of options and each option is specified by a code.
  - **sample array** (often waveforms) such as an ECG trace, a forced exhalation flow rate from a spirometer, a pleth wave of a pulse oximeter, or a sequence of heart rates.
  - **string** measurements which are just arbitrary human-readable strings.
- - **discrete state or event** measurements (alpha-numeric codes) which report a set of conditions that may occur simultaneously.
-An example would be a room status measurement in an independent living facility such as patient in room, door closed, window closed, climate control off, and video monitoring off.
+ - **discrete state or event** measurements report multiple conditions that can occur at the same time.
+For example, a room status measurement in an independent living facility might include whether the patient is in the room, the door is closed, the window is closed, climate control is off, and video monitoring is off.
+Each of these conditions is represented as a separate component with a boolean value (in the `Observation.component.value[x]` element).
  - **compound** where multiple measurements at a single point in time need to be taken together to represent the value, such as the systolic, diastolic, and mean components of the blood pressure or x-, y-, and z- components of an acceleration.

 #### Common Observation Element Fields